 Build a Custom Home Page for Lightning Experience

-You can create a custom Home page in two ways: Create it from scratch using a template, clone it from another custom Home page, or edit a page from the Home tab in a Lightning app.
+You can create a custom Home page in a few different ways: Create it from scratch using a template, clone it from another custom Home page, or edit a page from the Home tab in a Lightning app.

 To edit an existing page, you can click from the Home page, and then select Edit Page to create a copy of the current page to edit.
 If a customized page exists and is active, selecting Edit Page opens that page to edit.